Could your child be entitled to Pupil Premium Funding?

 This funding is managed by the Local Authority’s Virtual Head Teacher and they will decide as part of the pupil’s Personal Education plan (PEP) how this money will be spent.

-If you think your child qualifies for any of the above pupil premium funding, please speak to Mr Shewring, Mrs Woods or Mrs Goodey.
+If you think your child qualifies for any of the above pupil premium funding, please speak to Mrs Alderson, Mrs Glanville or Mrs Piotrowski.